 The shooting at Columbine High School in 1999 altered school administrators' perception of the balance between students' First Amendment rights and the safety and security of schools.
 Two students killed 12 fellow students and a teacher in the Littleton, Colo., rampage that had been preceded by threats and hate comments on the Internet.
 After the shooting, many schools increased their zero-tolerance policies to include controversial expression if it was tied to potential acts of violence.
 In challenges to the policies, the courts have attempted to distinguish between "true threats" from nonviolent expression.
-(Photo of a family visiting the Columbine memorial on the 15th anniversary of the massacre, AP Photo/Brennan Linsley, used with permission from The Associated Press.)
+(In this photo, a woman embraces her daughter after they were reunited following the shooting at Columbine High School in Littleton, Colo., on Tuesday, April, 20, 1999.
+AP Photo/Ed Andrieski, used with permission from The Associated Press.)

 In April 1999, at Columbine High School in Littleton, Colorado, two students went on a shooting rampage, killing 12 fellow students and a teacher, wounding 24 others, and then committing suicide.

 Students gained further protections in Tinker v.
 Des Moines Independent Community School District (1969), when the Supreme Court ruled that school officials could not censor student expression unless they could reasonably predict that such expression would create substantial disruption to the educational environment or trample the rights of others.

 Fearful after Columbine that free expression might devolve into acts of violence, school administrators expanded zero-tolerance policies relative to drugs and weapons to include controversial student expression in poetry, songs, and art, especially if such expression appeared to be tied in any way to potential acts of violence.

 The student immediately removed the site after a local television station referred to the obituaries as a “hit list.”
 The day after the segment aired, school officials suspended the student, who then filed suit against the district contesting this punishment.
 A federal district judge ruled for the student in Emmett v.
 Kent School District No. 415 (W.D.
 Wash.
 2000) because the district presented no evidence that the site threatened anyone; it did not manifest violent behavior; and the site was not created on school property.

 Another federal district judge in Washington ruled in 2000 that a student had been wrongfully expelled in 1998 for writing a poem that administrators perceived as threatening.
 The judge in LaVine v.
 Blaine School District (W.D.Wash.
 2000) ruled that the poem was not a sincere expression of intent to harm or assault.

 In Boman v.
 Bluestem Unified School District No. 205 (D. Kan.
 2000), a federal district judge ruled that a school district in Kansas had violated the free speech rights of a student suspended for displaying a poster in a school hallway that administrators viewed as threatening.
 The judge found no factual basis for believing that the student threatened harm to other students with her artwork or otherwise.